Ticketed event: $25.00 advanced registration and $35.00 on site registration

 Join your friends and colleagues at our Monday Plenary.

-As we close our “125 Years at the Heart of Engineering Education” anniversary celebration, an acting troupe will offer a dramatic representation of ASEE through its recent years.
+As we close our “125 Years at the Heart of Engineering Education” anniversary celebration, an acting troupe will offer a dramatic representation of ASEE's recent years.
 The troupe is directed by Jeffrey Steiger, known for his unique theatrical presentations of academe-themed issues, and who presented ASEE’s early years at the 2018 Monday Plenary.

 National Student STEM Winners